-I joined the university as a Senior Research Fellow in January 2006.
-My specialist area is the analysis of large and complex data sets, and the use of official statistics and surveys for policy-applied research.
+I joined the university as a Senior Research Fellow in January 2006 and became a lecturer in July 2012.
+My specialist areas are the analysis of large and complex data sets, and the use of official statistics and surveys for policy-applied research.

 My areas of interest are policy-applied research on gender, employment, caring and equality at the local level, in particular the following areas.

 - Poverty and people on the margins of the labour market

 - Labour market outcomes and ethnicity

 My teaching interests are quantitative methods and official statistics and their use for policy-applied research.
 I convene the Level 2 undergraduate Research Methods module and the MA module on Quantitative Methods.
 I also contribute sessions to Level 1 Social Science Skills and the MA Research Strategy and Design module.

 I am keen to supervise students in a range of areas, including quantitative research on gender, ethnicity and the local labour market, and the provision of unpaid care and employment.

 Escott, K. and Buckner, L. (2013) ‘Improving employment and women’s well-being in regeneration programmes’ International Journal of Public Sector Management 26(3):250-263.

 Buckner, L., Croucher, K., Fry, G. and Jasinska, M. (2013) ‘The impact of demographic change on the infrastructure for housing, health and social care in the North of England’ Applied Spatial Analysis and Policy 6(2):123-142.